Carmer/measuring_and_improving_test_coverage/measuring_and_improving_test_coverage.md

 # Measuring and Improving Test Coverage

-Objective: Give students guidelines to identify whether their code is adequately tested, and tools to get this information.

 Takeaways: Ability to use SimpleCov to identify untested code, and interpret that.

 ## What is code coverage?